rettoph/ScentsyRecipesApp/README.md

 ## Setup
-Create a Microsoft SQL Server & import the [`recipe.sql`](https://github.com/rettoph/ScentsyRecipesApp/blob/master/recipe.sql) file.
+Create a Microsoft SQL Server Database & import the [`recipe.sql`](https://github.com/rettoph/ScentsyRecipesApp/blob/master/recipe.sql) file.
 This will create the required tables and a single example recipe (I highly recommend this recipe as it is delicious).

 To setup the web server's Microsoft SQL Server connection just edit the [`src/ScentsyRecipesApp.Server/Properties/launchSettings.json`](https://github.com/rettoph/ScentsyRecipesApp/blob/master/src/ScentsyRecipesApp.Server/Properties/launchSettings.json) file and add a `DATABASE_CONNECTION_STRING` environment variable to your profile.
 There is an example included with this project in the `IIS Express` profile.